The Lord Is With Thee

 It is in the strict sense of justice Christ has merited for us the initial grace of justification and forgiveness which we initially receive when baptized (Eph 2:8-9).
-Only he could infinitely and eternally restore the equity of justice between God and ‘mankind’ because of his divine nature and being one with the Father in substance and essence (Jn 10:30).
+Only he could infinitely and eternally restore the equity of justice between God and humankind because of his divine nature and being one with the Father in substance and essence (Jn 10:30).
 The most Mary could merit for herself (condign merit) and humanity (congruous merit), by freely cooperating with divine grace and doing good works under its influence, was a promised reward, viz., God’s gift of salvation.
-Now in heaven, where our Blessed Mother prayerfully intercedes for us, our rewards may include subsequent actual graces (i.e., faith, hope, charity, etc.) needed for our growth in sanctification and justification (2 Cor.3:18; 4:16; 10:15; Col.3:10; Phil.2:13).
+Now in heaven, where our Blessed Mother prayerfully intercedes for us, our rewards may include subsequent actual graces (i.e., faith, hope, charity, etc.) needed for our growth in sanctification and justification (2 Cor 3:18; 4:16; 10:15; Col 3:10; Phil 2:13).

-Jesus had no intention of sacrificing himself all alone for the conversion of sinners by the grace of redemption only he alone could produce for humanity.
-We invest the graces we have received by being "fellow workers with God" (1 Cor 3:9).
-Mary wouldn't have increased in charity and sanctification or received further plenitudes of grace if she were content only with having given birth to our Lord and Saviour.
-She was also called to suffer and die in union with him for the temporal remission of mankind's debt of sin.
-A sword should pierce her soul that the grace of conversion would be produced and granted by her divine Son in the redemption.
-It wasn't enough for Mary to be the natural mother of our Lord in his humanity to have cause to rejoice in God's gift of salvation.
+Jesus had no intention of sacrificing himself all alone for sinners by the grace of redemption only he alone could produce for humanity.
+We invest the graces we have received by being “fellow workers with God” (1 Cor 3:9).
+Mary wouldn’t have increased in charity and sanctification or received further plenitudes of grace if she were content only with having given birth to our Lord and Saviour.
+She was also called to suffer and die in union with him for the temporal remission of humankind’s debt of sin.
+A sword should pierce her soul so that the grace of conversion would be produced and granted by her divine Son in the redemption (Lk 2:35).
+It wasn’t enough for Mary to be the natural mother of our Lord in his humanity to have cause to rejoice in God’s gift of salvation.

-Divine grace is a supernatural asset that we are expected to invest by collaborating with the Holy Spirit in the life of charity and grace for our increase in sanctification or justification.
+So, divine grace is a supernatural asset that we are expected to invest by collaborating with the Holy Spirit in the life of charity and grace for our increase in sanctification or justification.
 Grace is added to grace, as St. Paul puts it, by our bearing fruit (merit) through faith in God’s grace.
-The holding of our spiritual gifts of grace, beginning with faith working through love, is a co-operative enterprise between God and us.
+The holding of our spiritual gifts of grace in faith working through love is a cooperative enterprise between God and us.
 We must invest our share in what our Lord has contributed to our salvation in his humanity by his just merits if we hope to reap the eternal benefits which he alone has produced for us.
 It isn’t enough for us to accept Jesus as our personal Lord and Savior while passively doing nothing and leaving all the labor up to him as we sit idly by if we hope to be saved.

 This being the case, God sent the angel Gabriel to the Virgin Mary in the month of Nisan (Lk 1:27).
 Indeed, she had found favor or grace with God because she was His handiwork of grace, created in her divine Son to do good works, which God had prepared for her to do (Eph 2:10).
 Faith through grace is the foundation of our justification before God, Yet, St. Peter tells us that we “as living stones are built up a spiritual house” on this foundation “to be a holy priesthood, to offer up spiritual sacrifices, acceptable to God through Jesus Christ” (1 Pet 2:5).
 We are not justified by faith alone; the foundation is practically useless unless the house is erected on it.